Canon 100D vs Sony A7 II

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 100D does not offer wifi capability.
+In contrast, the 100D does not provide wifi capability.

-Both the 100D and the A7 II have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the A7 II have been discontinued, but can regularly be found used on ebay.
 The 100D was replaced by the Canon 200D, while the A7 II was followed by the Sony A7 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Sony A7 II Manual.
+Further information on the features and operation of the 100D and A7 II can be found, respectively, in the Canon 100D Manual (free pdf) or the online Sony A7 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Sony A7 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.